vplesko/OrbLang/docs/references/reference_std_one.md

     std.println "ctrl owns: " (std.-> ctrl res);

     # pass the underlying pointer to a function
-    # since std.One wasn't reassigned, no dropping happens
+    # since ctrl and the value weren't reassigned, no dropping happens
     changeResource (std.getPtr ctrl) "resource02";

-    # releases the Controller ctrl points to
+    # drops the value std.One points to
 };
 ```